angelov/phpunit-php-vcr/README.md

     ```

 * When declared on a test method, only requests in that methods will be intercepted and stored in the given cassette.
-Note that it can applied on multiple test methods with different cassettes.
+Note that it can be declared on multiple test methods with different cassettes.

     ```php
     use Angelov\PHPUnitPHPVcr\UseCassette;